About Chocolate Guinness Cupcakes with Baileys Frosting

 Chocolate Guinness Cupcakes

-- Preheat oven to 350 degrees.
-Prepare a muffin tin by adding cupcake liners.
+Preheat oven to 350 degrees.
+Prepare a 6 cup regular muffin pan by adding cupcake liners.

 - Remove saucepan from heat and allow chocolate mixture to cool for at least 5 minutes.

-- In the meantime, sift together flour and baking soda in a small bowl, then set aside.
+- In the meantime, sift together flour and baking soda in a medium bowl, then set aside.

 - Test that the chocolate mix is warm (not hot) to the touch, then slowly blend the chocolate with the sour cream and eggs, keeping mixer speed on low.